 Medvedev melts down as Nadal storms back to win ATP Finals clash

-Medvedev was leading 5-1 in the decisive third set but threw away the match as Nadal rattled off five successive games to take the match into a tie-break, which he won to take the contest 6-7 (3-7), 6-3, 7-6 (7-4).
+Medvedev was leading 5-1 in the decisive third set and had match point but threw it away as Nadal rattled off five successive games to take the match into a tie-break, which he won to claim the contest 6-7 (3-7), 6-3, 7-6 (7-4).

 The match was a re-run of the pair's epic US Open final which Nadal won, although in London both went into the meeting knowing it was likely make-or-break having lost their opening group encounters, with Nadal being beaten by German youngster Alexander Zverev and Medvedev falling to Greek rival Stefanos Tsitsipas earlier in the week.